fifthidea/sub/README.md

 * `hy2://`
 * `hysteria://`
 * `tuic://`
 Only valid protocol URLs are extracted from Telegram messages.
 Any surrounding text, captions, emojis, or formatting are ignored.

 ---
 ## 🔄 Deduplication

-Deduplication happens in two stages.
+Deduplication happens in two stages.\

-### Per-channel
+\

-Each Telegram channel is deduplicated independently before its own `.txt` subscription file is generated.
+**Per-channel:** Each Telegram channel is deduplicated independently before its own `.txt` subscription file is generated.\

-### Global

-After all channels are processed, every config is merged and deduplicated again before generating `sub.txt`.
+**Global:** After all channels are processed, every config is merged and deduplicated again before generating `sub.txt`.

+> `sub-lite.txt` and `sub-medium.txt` are generated using `sub.txt` which is deduplicated before.

 ### Duplicate detection

-Two configs are considered duplicates if they are functionally identical after normalization.

 The following differences are **ignored**:
 * Display name / remark (`#...`)
 * Query parameter order
 * Markdown backticks (`` ` ``)